1.1.3 Inputs and Outputs

 repository: busybox

-# Add "the-artifact" to our task
+# Adds a "the-artifact" directory to our task

 outputs: